 There had to be an easier way.

 The pressure cooker is genius for solving this type of problem.
-Big flavors compressed into small cooking times.
+Big flavors compressed into small cooking times (just like with my Instant Pot Black Bean Soup, that cooks under pressure in just 4 minutes flat).
 Perfect!
 So I grabbed my timesaving friend … hello, Instant Pot!

 Ah, here was the real trick.
 With four different veggies goin’ on, there was a lot of nutritional goodness packed into every spoonful of Jo’s Sweet Potato Soup.